neurodata/ndstore/docs/sphinx/datamodel.rst

 .. function:: Token Name

    The token name is the default token.
 If you do not wish to specify one, a default one will be created for you with the same name as the project name.
 However, if the project is private you must specify a token.
+Note that token names must be unique across all projects stored in NeuroData, both private and public.

    :Type: AlphaNumeric
    :Default: None